aditya-uiux-dev/nexora-e-commerce-app/README.md

 # NEXORA — Modern E-Commerce Experience

-NEXORA is a modern multi-category e-commerce website designed to bring everyday shopping into one clean, intuitive, and responsive experience.
+NEXORA is a modern multi-category e-commerce website designed as an "everything store" where users can discover products across different categories in one clean and intuitive shopping experience.

-The project focuses on creating a polished shopping interface with strong visual hierarchy, product discovery, intuitive navigation, and a seamless user experience across different product categories.
+The project focuses on modern UI design, product discovery, clear navigation, strong visual hierarchy, and a responsive e-commerce experience.

 ## ✨ Project Overview

-NEXORA is designed as an "everything store" where users can discover products across categories such as:
+NEXORA brings multiple shopping categories together in one platform, including:

 - Electronics
 - Fashion